-The questions asked or requests made will be arranged in the ascending sequence according to the levels of thinking as outlined by Bloom's taxonomy.
-This paper will show that while telling the difference will be difficult, they can be a boon rather than the bane for educational efforts.
+The questions or requests will be arranged in an ascending sequence according to the levels of thinking as outlined by Bloom's Taxonomy.
+This paper will show that while telling the difference will be difficult, this can be a boon rather than bane in an educational context.
+This research is exploratory in nature, in that it is aimed at ascertaining the possibility and nature of the problem.
+This, in turn, may provide the basis for a more rigorous examination of the issue, with a focus on improved veracity.